 A character is an entity in a story that is not a legend.
-This entity is usually played by the storyteller, but can also be played by others.
+This entity is usually played by the narrator, but can also be played by others.
 Usually, a character can be summarized in a couple of sentences, but you can also go all-out and explain it in full detail.
 It all depends on what you have in mind for the character and how the players deal with it.
 In this section, we’re going to give tips and tricks on how to create a useful and interesting character.

 1. What is your goal with the character

 The first thing you need to realize is the goal that you want to achieve with the character.
-This is not the goal in-game, but more the goal you as a storyteller would like to achieve with this character.
+This is not the goal in-game, but more the goal you as a narrator would like to achieve with this character.
 Is it a happy-go-lucky shop-keeper with not much else than good prices, or is it the mailman disguised as the real antagonist.
 It’s important to set this goal beforehand because it will help you create and play the character.

 Let's take a simple goal, for now, informing the legends about the weakness of great monster that lurks in the forest nearby.